RickytheGuy/Append2Zarr/README.md

     ec2 = boto3.client('ec2', region_name=region)
     ec2.start_instances(InstanceIds=["INSERT_DOWNLOAD_EC2_ID_HERE"])
 ```
+Make sure you click the "Deploy" button.
+Note that region should not include letters after the number (i.e. us-west-2 instead of us-west-2a)
-4. In the configuration tab, under General Configuration, edit the Memory and Ephemeral storage to be the lowest value (128 MB & 512 MB), and set the Timeout to be 0 min, 10 sec.
+4. In the configuration tab, set the Timeout to be 0 min, 10 sec.

+## Execution
+You may test your lambda function to ensure that every step of this process succeeds.
+When you have fixed any potential errors and are ready to schedule this process, do the following:

+1. Go the the Lamda function you created in the previous step.
+Click the "Add trigger" button
+2. Select "Eventbridge" from the dropdown.
+Select "Create a new rule".
+Select "Schedule expression".
+Enter a cron espression (for example, to set the lambda function to go off at 12:00 AM on Sunday, enter "cron(0 0 ? * SUN *)")
+3. Hit "Add", and you're done!